JacoboC22/Danone_Cannibalization/README.md

 # Innovation Cannibalization Analysis

-A data science pipeline built at **Danone** to measure how newly launched products ("innovations") cannibalize sales of existing SKUs within the same category, using time series decomposition and causal impact estimation across retail store-level sales data.
+A data science pipeline built at my **Danone** Internship to measure how newly launched products ("innovations") cannibalize sales of existing SKUs within the same category, using time series decomposition and causal impact estimation across retail store-level sales data.

 > ⚠️ **Note:** This is a generalized, anonymized version of an internal Danone project.
 All retailer names, internal database schemas, file paths, and real sales figures have been removed or replaced with generic placeholders.
 The dataset itself is not included — this repository showcases the **methodology and code**, not proprietary business data.